michaeldyrynda/founder-style/source/controllers.md

 }
 ```

-## RESTful controllers <a href="#restful-controllers" name="restful-controllers" class="text-grey">#</a>
+## RESTful controllers <a class="text-grey" name="restful-controllers" href="#restful-controllers">#</a>

-Always strive to stick with the seven RESTful actions in your controllers: `index`, `create`, `store`, `show`, `edit`, `update`, and `destroy`.
+Always strive to use the seven RESTful actions in your controllers: `index`, `create`, `store`, `show`, `edit`, `update`, and `destroy`.
 When you keep your controllers to these actions, they're easier to read and more closely adhere to a single responsibility mindset.

 Don't be afraid to add a few resource-specific methods to your controller, but if you find yourself adding too many methods that apply to specific resource relationships, for example, then strive to name the relationships you're working with and create a new controller. *Never be afraid to add another controller!*.

 [Adam Wathan](https://twitter.com/adamwathan) gave an [excellent talk](https://youtu.be/MF0jFKvS4SI) at Laracon US 2017 that expands on this concept in greater detail.

-## Authorisation <a href="#authorisation" name="authorisation" class="text-grey">#</a>
+## Authorisation <a class="text-grey" name="authorisation" href="#authorisation">#</a>

-In most cases, authorisation for a controller action should be the first action carried out in your controllers, enabling you to return early without processing logic an unauthorised user doesn't have access to.
+In most cases, authorisation for a controller action should be the first action carried out in your controllers.

+Using this as a guard clause enables you to return early without processing logic an unauthorised user doesn't have access to and aids in preventing inadvertently leaking information to unauthorised users.

 ```php
 class ServicesController